Exploring Anywhere But Home: A Tale Of Grit And Glory

 I consider myself a fairly athletic person, but my mind just couldn’t even begin to process those numbers.

-On top of that, this woman is a PhD, runs her own company, and competes for marathons.
+On top of that, this woman has a PhD, runs her own company, and competes in marathons.

 I was even more astounded when I realized she was a Tam Bram from Malleswaram – not a thing that encourages a sporting attitude.
 I could understand the PhD, but Tam Brams don’t often go into business, and even rarely sport.
 They are too busy achieving their long list of degrees.